ccrma/webchuck/docs/classes/Chuck.md

 ▸ **getFloat**(`variable`): [`DeferredPromise`](DeferredPromise.md)<`unknown`\>

-Get the value of a global float variable in ChucK Resolve the deferred promise with .value() e.g. theChucK.getFloat("var").value();
+Get the value of a global float variable in ChucK.
+Resolve the deferred promise with .value(). e.g. theChucK.getFloat("var").value();

 #### Parameters